vS-Graphs: Tightly Coupling Visual SLAM and 3D Scene Graphs Exploiting Hierarchical Scene Understanding: Experimental Results

 \subsection{Evaluation Criteria}

 \textbf{Setup.} Evaluations were conducted on a system with an Intel\textregistered{} Core\texttrademark{} i9-11950H processor (2.60 GHz), a 4GB NVIDIA T600 Mobile GPU, and 32GB of RAM.

 \textbf{Datasets.} We evaluated vS-Graphs on standard benchmarks and in-house datasets to assess its performance across diverse environments and scene complexities.
 The standard datasets include ICL \cite{dataset_icl} photorealistic synthetic scenes and real-world data from OpenLORIS \cite{dataset_openloris}, ScanNet \cite{dataset_scannet}, and TUM-RGBD \cite{dataset_tum}.
-The in-house dataset, \textit{AutoSense}, was collected using a custom-built device that records RGB-D video and \ac{LiDAR} point clouds.
+The in-house dataset, SMapper, was collected using a custom-built device introduced in \cite{smapper} that records RGB-D video and \ac{LiDAR} point clouds.
 It features diverse real-world indoor environments with varied architectural layouts and multi-room scenarios.
-The ground truth data in the dataset was derived from reliable LiDAR poses and point clouds generated by \sgraphs.
-Table \ref{tbl_dataset} outlines the dataset characteristics, and Fig.~\ref{fig_dataset} showcases the device and sample sequences.
+The ground-truth data in the dataset were derived from reliable LiDAR poses and point clouds generated by \sgraphs.
+Table \ref{tbl_dataset} outlines the dataset characteristics, encompassing approximately $44~\mathrm{minutes}$ of operation and $620~\mathrm{meters}$ of trajectories across diverse scenarios.
+Additionally, Fig.~\ref{fig_dataset} showcases the device and sample sequences.
 Due to space constraints, the complete evaluation results and figures are available at \href{https://snt-arg.github.io/vsgraphs-results/}{https://snt-arg.github.io/vsgraphs-results/}.